matteranalytics/matter-analytics-webpage/README.md

 npm run build
 ```

-A known warning related to older SvelteKit versions concerns the [adapter-auto package](https://vercel.com/docs/beginner-sveltekit/adapters#adapter-types).
-The warning reads: "Unable to detect a supported production environment.
-Visit <https://kit.svelte.dev/docs/adapters> to learn how to configure your app for your chosen platform."
+A known warning can be left unresolved before deployment.
+It is linked to older SvelteKit versions and involves the [adapter-auto package](https://vercel.com/docs/beginner-sveltekit/adapters#adapter-types):

-⚠️ Any other warning or error need to be addressed first before deploying.
+> Unable to detect a supported production environment.
+Visit <https://kit.svelte.dev/docs/adapters> to learn how to configure your app for your chosen platform.

-To preview the production build:
+To preview the production build in the browser:

 ```bash
 npm run preview